-While I almost never look at job boards and freelance marketplaces for new freelance writing and blogging jobs, I do review them to curate the best leads on my own site for writers.
+While I almost never look at job boards and freelance marketplaces for new freelance writing and blogging jobs, I do review them to curate the best leads on my own site for freelance writers.
 I frequently come across one client request in those ads that makes very little sense, and which is downright disrespectful to the freelance professionals clients are looking to hire.

 Some clients not only ask, but demand, that any freelance blogger they hire should use their own personal social network accounts to promote all blog posts they write for the client.

 That’s a problem, and not just for the freelancer.

 3 Reasons You Shouldn’t Require Bloggers to Use Their Personal Social Media Profiles for Promotion

 Here are three specific reasons you shouldn’t even want to require your freelance bloggers to promote your posts via their personal social media accounts.